KNagaPrasad/MechaZone/README.md

 4.Access the Mechazone web application in your web browser at http://localhost:3000.

+# Docker Setup Documentation

+This documentation provides a step-by-step guide on how to build, run, push, and pull Docker images for the Mechazone application's frontend and backend services.

+## Prerequisites

+Make sure you have Docker installed on your machine.
+You can download and install Docker from https://www.docker.com/get-started

+## Docker Compose File

+The docker-compose.yml file defines the services, build configurations, and dependencies for the Mechazone application.
+It includes three services: frontend, backend, and sql-server.
+The frontend and backend services are built from separate Dockerfiles.

+You can simply run the file directly using:

+Docker-compose up --build

+## Building Docker Images

+### Frontend

+To build the Mechazone frontend Docker image, navigate to the project directory and run the following command:

+docker build -t deepthi29/mechazone-frontend:latest -f Dockerfile.frontend .

+### Backend

+To build the Mechazone backend Docker image, navigate to the project directory and run the following command:

+docker build -t deepthi29/mechazone-backend:latest -f Dockerfile.backend .

+ ## Running Docker Containers

+### Frontend

+To run the Mechazone frontend Docker container, use the following command:

+docker run -p 3000:3000 deepthi29/mechazone-frontend:latest

+### Backend

+To run the Mechazone backend Docker container, use the following command:

+docker run -p 5000:5000 deepthi29/mechazone-backend:latest

+## Pushing Images to Docker Hub

+### Frontend

+To push the Mechazone frontend Docker image to Docker Hub, use the following command:

+docker push deepthi29/mechazone-frontend:latest

+### Backend

+To push the Mechazone backend Docker image to Docker Hub, use the following command:

+docker push deepthi29/mechazone-backend:latest

+## Pulling Images from Docker Hub

+### Frontend

+To pull the Mechazone frontend Docker image from Docker Hub, use the following command:

+docker pull deepthi29/mechazone-frontend:latest

+### Backend

+To pull the Mechazone backend Docker image from Docker Hub, use the following command:

+docker pull deepthi29/mechazone-backend:latest

+After pulling you can also go with the command

+Docker-compose up --build

 # Additional Notes

 1.Keep both the frontend and backend servers running during development.